-Puerto Rico, fondly dubbed as the “Land of Enchantment”, is a self-governing territory of the United States.
-This island is home to Hispanics, the people of Latin America.
-If you have ever visited the island, you must have noticed that their names are a bit different from our regular names.
-And, that’s because Puerto Rican names are a blend of several cultures.
+Puerto Rican names are a blend of several cultures.
 They are creative and create unique names for their children.
-So today, we’ve compiled a list of most famous Puerto Rican baby names.
-Who knows, you can get the perfect name that you were looking for.
+MomJunction has compiled a list of most famous Puerto Rican baby names.
+Who knows, you can get the perfect name that you were looking for, from this list.

 Adolfo, meaning ‘noble wolf’ would make a nice choice for you.
 It’s a quintessential Puerto Rican name.
 As you must have fathomed by now, Adolfo is a variation of Adolf.

 Mateo is a Puerto Rican name, meaning ‘God’s gift.’
 It’s a variant of the name Mathew but has a beautiful lilt and glamor all its own.

 Here’s another traditional Puerto Rican name for you.
 The meaning of Manolito is ‘God is with us’.

 Abran is the variant of the name Abram, which means ‘exalted father.’
 The name has Spanish origins.

 Here’s another lovely Rican name for your little son.
 Hayden is a Hispanic name and means ‘hedged valley.’